-An Móta aka Mote Park, just west of Elphin, Co.
-Roscommon (in the townland of Ballymurray) was the seat of the Crofton Family from the 16th century up until the 1940s.
+An Móta aka Mote Park, just east of Roscommon town (in the townland of Ballymurray, parish of Kilmeane) was the seat of the Crofton Family from the 16th century up until the 1940s.

 It was first granted to John Crofton during the reign of Queen Elizabeth.
 He was appointed Auditor General in 1584 and the first Elizabethan Settler here.
 In addition to this estate he also obtained extensive grants of lands elsewhere in the counties Roscommon, Leitrim and Sligo.

 The total holdings of the Crofton's in Co.
 Roscommon consisted of 11,053 acres, according to the Bateman Edition of Great Landowners of Great Britain and Ireland in 1883.
 The size of the Mote Park estate in Ballymurray consisted of c.
 7000 acres.
 Although this was a sizeable estate, when compared with others such as the Essex properties consisting of the town of Roscommon itself and extensive lands to the north, totalling some 36,000 acres, it clearly was not the largest.

 John Crofton, had 4 sons, EDWARD CROFTON (his heir) founder of the Mote Park family, John of the Lisadorn family, William of Temple House, county Sligo and Henry of Mohill, county Leitrim.
 Edward's son, GEORGE CROFTON, MP in 1639, erected the Castle of Mote.
 It was not until 1661 that a Crofton obtained a title however, when George's son, EDWARD CROFTON became a Baronet to Mote for services rendered to Charles II during the Cromwellian rebellion.